cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 >>> sPart.flat.notes[4].beatStr
 '2 1/2'

-We can annotate each Note in the Part with the string returned by :attr:`~music21.note.GeneralNote.beatStr` using the note :attr:`~music21.note.GeneralNote.addLyric` method.
+We can annotate each Note in the Part with the string returned by :attr:`~music21.note.GeneralNote.beatStr` using the Note :attr:`~music21.note.GeneralNote.addLyric` method.

 >>> for n in sPart.flat.notes:
-...     n.addLyric(n.beat)
+...     n.addLyric(n.beatStr)
 ...
 >>> sPart.show()

 .. image:: images/overviewMeters-14.*
     :width: 600

-If we change the TimeSignature for a Part, the beat counts will reflect this change.
-For example, if the Bass part of the same chorale is re-barred in 6/8, new, syncopated beat counts will be used.
+If we change the TimeSignature in a Part, the beat counts will reflect this change.
+For example, if the Bass part of the same chorale is re-barred in 6/8, new, syncopated beat counts will be given.

 >>> sPart = sSrc.getElementById('Alto')
 >>> sMeasures = sPart.flat.notes.makeMeasures(meter.TimeSignature('6/8'))